panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

 ### 5. Force Exercisors

-These are usually options sellers.
+Force exercisors are usually options sellers.
 They provide the required tokens and forcefully exercise long positions (belonging to options buyers) that are out of range and are no longer generating streamia, so the liquidity from those positions is added back to Uniswap and the sellers can exercise their positions (which involves burning that liquidity).
 The force exercisor pays a fee to the owner of the long option for the inconvenience caused by closing the position.

 ## Flow

 All protocol users first onboard by depositing tokens into one or both CollateralTracker vaults and being issued shares (becoming PLPs in the process).
 Panoptic’s CollateralTracker supports the full ERC-4626 interface, making deposits and withdrawals a simple and standardized process.
 Passive PLPs need not take any further actions.

 Once users have deposited, there are many options for the other actors in the protocol.
 Buyers and sellers can call:

 `mintOptions` - create an option position with up to four distinct legs with a specially encoded positionID and tokenID, each of which is its own short (sold/added) or long (bought/removed) liquidity chunk.

 `burnOptions` - burn or exercise a position created through `mintOptions`.

 `rollOptions`- Modify the liquidity chunk (strike & width) of one or more legs in an existing position, transition it to a new ID — while retaining the same size — and only pay a commission fee on the intrinsic value. `rollOptions` only modifies the required legs and is significantly cheaper and more gas-efficient than burning and minting an entire position.
-This action enables the frequent position modification required to be an effective seller.
+This action enables the frequent position management required to be an effective seller.

 Meanwhile, force exercisors and liquidators can perform their respective roles with the `forceExercise` and `liquidateAccount` functions.